arcus-azure/arcus.webapi/docs/preview/03-Features/correlation.md

 5. Service B responds to service A with the same information as the call to service B.
 6. The user receives both the **transaction ID** and **operation ID** in their final response.

-💡 This correlation is based on the `traceparent` HTTP request/response header, however.
+💡 This correlation is based on the `traceparent` HTTP request/response header.

 Additional [configuration](#configuration) is available to tweak this functionality.